Riyaq/Mysql-hackerrank/Core Concept: Group-Wise Minimum.md

 We need to find, for each unique combination of (age, power), the wand with the lowest coins_needed.
-This is a classic "group-wise minimum" problem in SQL.<br>
+This is a classic <"group-wise minimum"> problem in SQL.<br>

+### QUESTION
+/*
+determining the minimum number of gold galleons needed to buy each non-evil wand of high power and age.
+Write a query to print the id, age, coins_needed, and power of the wands that Ron's interested in, sorted in order of descending power.
+If more than one wand has same power, sort the result in order of descending age.
+*/

 [Link](https://www.hackerrank.com/challenges/harry-potter-and-wands/problem?isFullScreen=false) <br>
 **Solution**